slatedocs/slate/source/index.md

 ## Payment Fraud Rule Codes

 This section documents the result codes related to payment transaction fraud policy processing.
-In the table below codes such as 104X represent the codes 1041-1045 where the first three digits indicate the fraud rule and the last digit represents the reputation of the User that triggered that rule as follows
+In the table below codes such as 104X represent the codes 1041-1045 where the first three digits indicate the fraud rule and the last digit represents the reputation of the User that triggered that rule as follows:

 	1. Trusted
 	2. Recognized
 	3. Unknown
 	4. Suspicious
 	5. Bad

 Thus, the code 1042 indicates that the rule “TRANSACTION REJECTED BY BANK” triggered for a Recognized User.